cristina-stonepedraza/ChocAn/README.md

 3. You can now run the executable by typing in ``./executable``
 4. If you wish to clean up the report and the executable, type in ``make clean``

-## Contact info
+## The ChocAn team
-Cristina Stone Pedraza
+- Cristina Stone Pedraza
-Tanner Mestas
+- Tanner Mestas
-David Motorca
+- David Motorca
-Melissa Nguyen
+- Melissa Nguyen
-Nicole Chen
+- Nicole Chen
-Nahom Ketema
+- Nahom Ketema

 # License
 [MIT License](LICENSE)